Ani2nem/RockPaperScissors/README.md

 ## Gameplay

-To play the Rock Paper Scissors game, simply open the `RockPaperScissorsCSS.html` file in any web browser.
+To play the Rock Paper Scissors game, simply clone this repository into your local machine and open the `RockPaperScissorsCSS.html` file in any web browser.
 Enjoy the intuitive interface, keep track of your score, and experience an immersive gaming session that showcases my adeptness in creating interactive web applications.